Gérard Depardieu: First controversy

-2018 rape accusation
+2018

-In August 2018, Depardieu was accused of sexual assault and rape by Charlotte Arnould, a 22-year old actress and dancer.
+In 2018, Depardieu was accused of sexual assault and rape by Charlotte Arnould, a 22-year-old actress and dancer.
 Arnould, whose identity was initially concealed, made her name public in December 2021.

-The daughter of a longtime friend of Depardieu, Arnould said that on 7 August 2018 she had been invited by the actor to his Parisian home, ostensibly to discuss her career: there, she said, Depardieu had digitally raped her.
-According to her account, on 13 August she went back to Depardieu's home to confront him, only to be similarly raped a second time.

-Arnould made her statement on 27 August to police in Lambesc, southern France, after which the case was passed to prosecutors in the capital.
+The daughter of a longtime friend of Depardieu, Arnould said that in 2018 she had been invited by the actor to his Parisian home, ostensibly to discuss her career.
+There, she said, Depardieu had digitally raped her.
+According to her account, she went back to Depardieu's home to confront him, only to be similarly raped a second time.
+Arnould made her statement to police in Lambesc, southern France, after which the case was passed to prosecutors in the capital.
 Depardieu denied the allegations.
 In 2019, the charges were dropped after a nine-month police investigation.
-Actress Emmanuelle Debever commented the news by accusing Depardieu of groping her on the set of the 1983 film Danton.
+Actress Emmanuelle Debever commented on the news by accusing Depardieu of groping her on the set of the 1983 film Danton.
 The case was reopened in October 2020 after Arnould refiled the complaint.

-Following Arnould's second complaint, French authorities charged Depardieu with rape on 16 December 2020.
+Following Arnould's second complaint, French authorities charged Depardieu with rape in 2020.
 The actor rejected the allegation through his lawyer.
-In March 2022, the Paris Court of Appeal rejected Depardieu's attempt to have the charges dropped and announced that the actor would remain under formal investigation.
-On 2 September 2025, judges ordered case to be heard against him on charges of raping and sexually assaulting the actor Charlotte Arnould at his Paris home in 2018.
+In 2022, the Paris Court of Appeal rejected Depardieu's attempt to have the charges dropped and announced that the actor would remain under formal investigation.
+In 2024, the Paris Public Prosecutor requested that Depardieu go to trial.
+In 2025, judges ordered him to stand trial on charges of rape and sexual assault, though no date was set.

-2023-2024 controversy and further accusations
+2023–2024

-On 11 April 2023, investigative website Mediapart reported that 13 women were accusing Depardieu of sexual assault and sexual harassment pertaining to incidents that occurred on film and television sets between 2004 and 2022.
+In April 2023, investigative website Mediapart reported that 13 women were accusing Depardieu of sexual assault and sexual harassment pertaining to incidents that occurred on film and television sets between 2004 and 2022.
 Several of these women said that Depardieu's behavior had happened in full view, without anyone objecting.
-On 23 May, Charlotte Arnould gave a television interview where she recounted her version in detail.
-On 1 October 2023, after several of his public performances were disrupted by feminist protesters and hecklers, Depardieu published an open letter disputing the accusations.
+Charlotte Arnould gave a television interview where she recounted her version in detail.
+After several of his public performances were disrupted by feminist protesters and hecklers throughout the year, Depardieu published an open letter in October disputing the accusations.